Karandev2007/KyraDock/README.md

   KyraDock can control Wi-Fi smart lights, plugs, or switches with voice control.

 * **NAS Server using Pendrive / Hard Drive**:
-  KyraDock can act as a mini NAS.
-Just plug in a USB drive or hard disk, and access your files over the network.
+  KyraDock can act as a mini NAS. just plug in a USB drive or hard disk, and access your files over the network.

 * **Remote Control Access**:
-  Comes with a mobile-friendly dashboard to control things remotely — run actions, trigger events, or check logs from anywhere.
+  Comes with a mobile-friendly dashboard to control things remotely like run actions, trigger events, or check logs from anywhere.

 * **Made for Real Use**:
   KyraDock handles scheduled tasks, background monitoring, API calls, and voice commands that actually do something useful.